West Cornwall · TR17 · Cornwall Council West

 Extensions are the bread and butter of Cornish homes — adding the kitchen-diner the original layout never had, the bedroom for a growing family, or the light and views the back of the house should always have had.
-In Marazion, that work is shaped by the place itself — Marazion sits opposite St Michael's Mount across a tidal causeway and is one of Cornwall's oldest chartered towns, designated AONB for its setting, with a building stock that leans toward granite cottages and Georgian seafront houses.
+Anchor any Marazion extension in the local fabric and the rest follows — Marazion sits opposite St Michael's Mount across a tidal causeway and is one of Cornwall's oldest chartered towns, designated AONB for its setting, with a building stock that leans toward Georgian seafront houses and Victorian villas.

 • Conservation Area